16domsim/vocabulary_app/README.md

 # Vokabel App

 A Flutter vocabulary App I made for my graduation project in 2021.
-I used sqlite tostore the data adn primarily designed it for the use on iOS devices.
-As I made the App primarily to be used for German speakers, I will use German in the rest of the README.
+I used sqlite to store the data and primarily designed it for the use on iOS devices.
+As I made the App primarly to be used for German speakers, I will use German in the rest of the README.

 ## Problemstellung